Summer - Logistics

 Required Overnight Field Gear Checklist

-All field courses require the following items.
-Contact your instructor if you have any questions on whether your gear is appropriate for three season mountain camping.
+All courses (except Aquatic Microbial Ecology) require the following items.
+FLBS courses camp in front-country campgrounds, so you do not need backpacking items.
+Space is limited in the vehicles so you should still be mindful of the amount of space your gear takes up.
+Contact us if you have any questions on whether your gear is appropriate for three season mountain camping.

 • Sleeping Bag - rated down to 20 °F (preferably 0 °F), and no bigger than a ~5 gallon (19L) bucket, due to limited vehicle space